6 Natural Skin Brighteners

 Vitamin C helps produce collagen, which makes the skin more stable.
 Additionally, it also helps promote cell and skin rejuvenation.
 It also reduces the effects of UV light and promotes smoother and brighter looking skin.

-Food that is packed with vitamin C includes bell peppers, dark leafy greens, Brussels sprouts, kiwi fruit, guava, broccoli, citrus fruits, coriander, chives, basil and parsley.
+Add bell peppers, dark leafy greens, Brussels sprouts, kiwi fruit, guava, broccoli, citrus fruits, coriander, chives, basil and parsley to your plate for a natural skin brightener!

 Vitamin E is a powerful antioxidant for your skin.
 It helps neutralise the body's free radicals that are responsible for damaging your skin's collagen and drying out your skin.
 The tricky part is that your body can't produce it alone, which means that to ensure your body gets its intake of vitamin E, you need to include enough of it in your daily food intake.